swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

   var value: T  // error
 }
 ```

-However, there are two situations when it is permissible for a copyable type to
+There are two situations when it is permissible for a copyable type to
 have a noncopyable generic parameter.
 The first is when the generic parameter
 is not stored inside the type itself:
 ```swift